microsoft/fluentui/ghdocs/STYLING.md

 }
 ```

-3. The props needed to construct styles (`IComponentNameStyleProps`).
+3. **IComponentNameStyleProps** - The props needed to construct styles.
 This represents the simplified set of immutable things which control the class names.
 Note that things which were optional may be set to be required here, to simplify the style definitions:

 ```tsx
 export interface IComponentNameStyleProps {